ConexoLA/Rawrr_doc/docs/content/2 Usage/getting-started.md

 weight: -20
 ---

-This page gives a brief introduction on how to use Rawrr, including both basic installation and configuration.
+This page gives a brief introduction on how to use RAWRR, including both basic installation and configuration.

 <!--more-->